Diagnostic methods and aims:

 The patient’s right hand was examined by the left hand of the Amchi.

-d. the right tip of the index finger detects lung diseases, and the left side diseases affect the large intestine.
+d.
+The right tip of the index finger detects lung diseases, and the left side of the finger affects the large intestine.

-e., the right tip of the middle finger detects liver diseases and the left side diseases related to bile/gall bladder imbalance.
+e., the right tip of the middle finger detects liver diseases, and the left side detects diseases related to bile/gall bladder imbalance.

-f. the right tip of the ring finger detects right-side kidney diseases, and the left-side conditions affect the urinary bladder.
+f.
+The right tip of the ring finger detects right-sided kidney diseases, and the left-sided conditions affect the urinary bladder.

 g. additional pulses, such as cognitional, prognostication, seasonal, wondrous, life duration/life force pulse, and spirits pulse, should be determined under particular conditions.

-The righthand pulse should be examined first in the case of female patients and the lefthand first in the case of males.
-This is because the tip of the female heart is tilted towards the right and vice versa with males.
+The right-hand pulse should be examined first in female patients, and the left-hand pulse first in male patients.
+This is because the tip of the female heart is tilted towards the right, and vice versa with males.

 Urine analysis